GoDzM4TT3O/GoDzM4TT3O.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to GoDzM4TT3O's website

-You can use the [editor on GitHub](https://github.com/GoDzM4TT3O/GoDzM4TT3O.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This site is created with the help of Github pages.
+Learn more [here](https://pages.github.com) Ignore any of the below.
+It's the default config.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for